Hours & Admission (prices subject to change)

 Aloe Alley is a quiet and shady garden path, a favorite amongst employees.
 See hummingbirds flock to this area when the Aloe are flowering.

 Backyard Bird Garden

 The Backyard Bird Garden shows how to attract birds the natural way.
 Watch for hummingbirds, cardinals, and quail year-round.

 The Butterfly Garden displays a variety of seasonal plants that attract regional and migrating pollinators including butterflies, bees and birds.

 Cactus & Succulent Garden

-The Cactus and Succulent Garden features cacti from the southwestern states, Mexico, and South America, plus hardy Old and New World succulents.
+The Cactus and Succulent Garden features cacti from the southwestern states, Mexico, South America and Africa, plus hardy Old and New World succulents.